Existence and convergence of the length-preserving elastic flow of clamped curves: Long time behavior and the proof of Theorem 1.2

 \subsection{Convergence}

-Usually (see e.g. \cite[p.
+In previous works (see e.g.\ \cite[p.
 358 -- 359]{CFS09} and \cite[p.
-2188 -- 2191]{Loja}), a lot of PDE theory and a priori parabolic Schauder estimates are used when applying the {\L}ojasiewicz--Simon gradient inequality to conclude convergence for geometric problems.
-In this section, we will present a lemma which will enable us to significantly shorten this lengthy argument in the proof of \Cref{thm:Convergence Main}.
-We exploit the explicit structure of the constant speed reparametrization and the length bound to control the full velocity of the constant speed parametrization by the purely normal velocity of the original evolution.
-See also \cite{MantegazzaPozzetta} for another approach to simplify the convergence proof. \begin{defi} Let $T\in (0, \infty]$ and let $f\colon[0,T)\times I\to\R^d$ be a family of immersed curves in $\R^d$.
+2188 -- 2191]{Loja}), a lot of PDE theory and a priori parabolic Schauder estimates are needed to apply the {\L}ojasiewicz--Simon gradient inequality to conclude convergence for geometric problems.
+In this section, we introduce a novel inequality (see \Cref{lem:BeschtesLemma}) which enables us to significantly shorten this lengthy argument in the proof of \Cref{thm:Convergence Main}.
+We exploit the explicit structure of the constant speed reparametrization and the length bound to control the full velocity of the constant speed parametrization by the purely normal velocity of the original evolution. \begin{defi} Let $T\in (0, \infty]$ and let $f\colon[0,T)\times I\to\R^d$ be a family of immersed curves in $\R^d$.
 The \emph{constant speed $\CalL(f(t))$ reparametrization $\tilde{f}(t)$ of $f(t)$} is given by $\tilde{f}(t,x)\defeq f(t, \psi(t,x))$ where $\psi(t, \cdot)\colon{I}\to{I}$ is the inverse of $\varphi(t,\cdot)\colon{I}\to{I}$ given by

 \end{defi}

 \begin{lem} Suppose $T\in (0, \infty]$ and $f\colon[0,T)\times I\to\R^d$ is a family of curves in $\R^d$, such that $f(t,0)=p_0, f(t,1)=p_1$ and $\CalL(f(t)) >0$ for all $t\in (0,T]$.
 Then, if $\tilde{f}(t)$ is the constant speed $\CalL(f(t))$ reparametrization of $f(t)$, for all $t\in [0,T)$ we have